gdg-x/hoverboard/docs/tutorials/04-deploy.md

 npx firebase login:ci
 ```

 Once you obtained the token, you need to store it as a **secret** called `FIREBASE_TOKEN` in the settings of your repository.
+Additionally you need to set your Firebase `project-id` as a secret called `FIREBASE_PROJECT_ID`.
 More details on this process can be found here: [Creating and storing encrypted secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).

-Finally, you need to update your `project-id` inside the `deploy.yaml` file to match your project ID where you want to publish:

-    ```yaml
-      - name: Deploy to Firebase
-        uses: w9jds/firebase-action@master
-        with:
-          args: deploy
-        env:
-          # Change your project ID here according to your configuration
-          PROJECT_ID: hoverboard-master
-          FIREBASE_TOKEN: ${{ secrets.FIREBASE_TOKEN }}
-    ```

-So you can replace `hoverboard-master` with your specific project ID.

 Push this change to `master`, and Github Actions will deploy your project to Firebase after every commit.